RoderickMonforte/LibraryOfAlexandriaForMTG/DesignDocuments/applicationFlow.md

 ### View Collection

 1. Page sends a request to view all of user's collection.
-1. Servlet uses the collection dao to select reports according to criteria
+1. Servlet uses the collection dao to return all collections.
-1. Dao performs select and creates report objects from results.
+1. Dao performs select and creates collection objects from results.
-1. Dao returns list of report matching criteria to servlet.
+1. Dao returns list of all the collections.
 1. Servlet sends list back to collection jsp.
-1. Collection jsp displays the reports.
+1. Collection jsp displays the collections.
 1. Consider paging results so page does not get super long and too much data is sent.